Waitress (musical): International productions

-The first international production, produced by Atlantis Theatrical Entertainment Group, debuted in November 2018 at the Carlos P. Romulo Auditorium in Manila, Philippines, featuring Joanna Ampil as Jenna.
-It was the show's first non-replica production.

-A Spanish language production (locally translated as Camarera) debuted in Buenos Aires, Argentina, at the Metropolitan Sura Theatre on April 17, 2019, and featured Josefina Scaglione, Tony Awards nominee for the 2009 West Side Story Broadway revival, as Jenna (locally translated to Gina).
+Atlantis Theatrical Entertainment Group produced a revival from November 2018 at the Carlos P. Romulo Auditorium, Makati City, in Manila, Philippines, featuring Joanna Ampil as Jenna.
+It was the musical's first non-replica production.
+It closed on December 2, 2018.
+A Spanish language production (locally translated as Camarera) debuted in Buenos Aires, Argentina, at the Metropolitan Sura Theatre on April 17, 2019, and featured Josefina Scaglione as Jenna (translated to Gina).
 The Spanish translation was done by Lily Ann Martin and Pablo del Campo.
 The production closed on August 4, 2019.

-The Gordon Frost Organisation is planning a production to open in 2020 at the Lyric Theatre in Sydney.
-Casting and dates are to be announced.

-Another production is planned to play in the Netherlands featuring Willemijn Verkaik as Jenna and Jonathan Demoor as Dr. Pomatter.
-It was planned to open in 2020, however due to the ongoing COVID-19 pandemic, it was postponed to a not-yet-decided date.
-Refunds have been issued to ticket holders.
-The production is then planned to tour across the country.

-Sponsored and produced by Toho, Fuji Television and Kyodo Tokyo, a Japanese production of Waitress the Musical premiered in Tokyo, Japan on 9 March 2021 at the Nissay Theatre.
+Sponsored and produced by Toho, Fuji Television and Kyodo Tokyo, a Japanese production of Waitress the Musical premiered in Tokyo on March 9, 2021 at the Nissay Theatre.
 It is the first production to open since the global lockdown of COVID-19 pandemic.
-The show stars Mitsuki Takahata as Jenna and Mamoru Miyano as Dr. Pomatter and plans on touring in 3 other Japanese cities until May 2021.
-Due to COVID-19 restrictions, part of the show's creative team travelled to Japan and quarantined before the start of the rehearsal process, while others worked remotely.
+The show starred Mitsuki Takahata as Jenna and Mamoru Miyano as Dr. Pomatter; it closed in May 2021.
+Due to COVID-19 restrictions, part of the creative team travelled to Japan and quarantined before the start of the rehearsal process, while others worked remotely.
+The musical played at Teatr Muzyczny Roma in Warsaw, Poland, opening on May 30, 2021, after delays due to the pandemic.
+It closed on March 27, 2022.

-A Danish-language production was set to open at the Det Ny Teater in Copenhagen in March 2021, starring Maria Lucia Rosenberg as Jenna and Lars Mølsted as Dr. Pomatter.
-Due to COVID-19 pandemic, the show has been delayed to April 2021 and is set to close in May 2021.
-The show was translated to Danish by renowned translator Kenneth ThordalIt.
-The Danish production will be the third non-replica production.

-On July 3, 2020, Teatr Muzyczny Roma in Warsaw, Poland, announced the Polish production in 2020/2021 season.
-It will be the fourth non-replica production worldwide, and Polish is the third language into which the show will be translated.
-Translated by Michał Wojnarowski, the production was scheduled to open in April 2021 but was postponed due to COVID-19 pandemic.
-The opening night was on May 30, 2021.